akash97s/CNN_Covid/README.md

 # CNN_Covid
- An application to predict Covid-19 from x-rays using CNN
+ An application to predict Covid-19 from x-rays using Convolutional Neural Networks Flask + Jquery + Bootstrap + Keras